QiuJueqin/fast-openISP/README.md

 ### BCC (brightness & contrast control)

-The official openISP enhances the image contrast by pixel-wise enlarge the difference between pixel values and a constant integer (128).
+The official openISP enhances the image contrast by pixel-wise enlarging the difference between pixel values and a constant integer (128).
 In fast-openISP, we use the median value of the whole frame instead of a constant.

 # Parameters

-Tunable module parameters in fast-openISP are differently named from those in openISP, but they are all self-explained, and no doubt you can easily tell the counterparts in two repos.
-All parameters are managed in a yaml configuration file, and one yaml for one camera.
+Tunable parameters in fast-openISP are differently named from those in openISP, but they are all self-explained, and no doubt you can easily tell the counterparts in two repos.
+All parameters are managed in a yaml in [`./configs`](./configs), one file per camera.

 # Demo